kaaneneskpc/Cointy/prd.md

 3. If "Discover Coins" button is tapped → Goes to coin list screen
 4. If "History" button is tapped → Goes to transaction history screen
 5. If "Analytics" button is tapped → Goes to portfolio analytics screen
+6. If "Alerts" button is tapped → Goes to price alerts screen

 ### 4.3 Coin Discovery and Purchase Flow
 1. All coins are displayed on coin list screen